Wyndcliffe Court: History

 Charles Leigh Clay (1866–1950) was the founder of the Claymore shipping company based in Cardiff, and the son of Henry Clay (1825–1921), who owned Piercefield House overlooking the Wye valley.
 In 1910, Charles Leigh Clay commissioned a house on the high ground to the north of St Arvans village, about 1 mi west of the Wyndcliff landscape feature.
 He later became High Sheriff of Monmouthshire in 1926.
 His son, Henry Anthony Patrick Clay ERD, who continued to live at Wyndcliffe Court until his death in 2006, also became High Sheriff of Monmouthshire in 1965.

 The house was commissioned after the first world war and built in 1922.
 The architect was Eric Carwardine Francis, a local architect who had previously worked on the design of Mounton House for its owner Henry Avray Tipping, the Architectural Editor of Country Life magazine.

 In the early 21st century, the court was let, and the gardens were opened to the public on a regular basis during the summer to showcase exhibitions of garden sculpture.
 The shows have exhibited the work of many prominent British sculptors.
 Regular events were also held throughout the summer, such as Shakespeare performances in the garden.
-The tenants announced in July 2016 that the gardens would close at the end of that September.
+The tenants announced in July 2016 that the gardens would close at the end of September.
 The Clays returned to the house and, in 2018, lost a case at the High Court regarding the re-roofing of the building.
 In January 2019, Wyndcliffe featured in a BBC Two series, The Victorian House of Arts and Crafts, in which a group of craftspeople collaborate on refurbishing parts of the house.